|Association Between Sexual and Genital Hygiene Habits With the Urinary Tract Infection During Pregnancy: A Case-Control Study|

-3 Department, of Midwifery and Reproductive Health, Faculty of Health Epidemiology, Shahid Beheshti University of Medical Sciences Tehran, Iran
+2Department of Midwifery and Reproductive Health, Midwifery and Reproductive Health Research Center, Shahid Beheshti University of Medical Sciences Tehran, Iran

-Objectives: Urinary Tract Infections (UTIs) are the most common type of infection during the pregnancy, causing serious complications for the mother and baby.
-The present study was conducted to investigate the relationship between the sexual and genital hygiene habits and urinary tract infections in pregnant women.
+Objectives: Urinary tract infections (UTIs) are the most common type of infection during pregnancy, which cause serious complications for the mother and baby.
+The present study was conducted to investigate the relationship between sexual and genital hygiene habits and UTIs in pregnant women.

-Materials and Methods: This case control study was conducted on 187 pregnant women including 97 pregnant women with symptomatic bacteriuria (case) and 90 healthy pregnant women (control).
+Materials and Methods: This case-control study was conducted on 187 pregnant women including 97 pregnant women with symptomatic bacteriuria (case) and 90 healthy pregnant women (control).
 Controls were frequency matched with the cases with respect to the number of pregnancy and trimesters of pregnancy.
 Both groups were compared for the presence of UTI.
-The binary multivariate unconditional logistic regression approach was used to evaluate the association between UTI and confounding variables.
+Finally, the binary multivariate unconditional logistic regression approach was used to evaluate the association between UTI and the confounding variables.

-Conclusions: The sexual and genital hygiene habits are vital preventive actions for controlling the UTI in pregnant women.
-This actions may lead to UTI complications and preterm birth reduction.
-Informing spouses about these practices is highly suggested.;
+Conclusions: In general, sexual and genital hygiene habits are vital preventive actions for controlling the UTI in pregnant women.
+These actions may lead to UTI complications and a preterm birth reduction.
+Thus, informing spouses about these practices is highly suggested.

 Cite By, Google Scholar